Helmy-Lab/bactiseq/README.md

 The primary BactiSeq pipeline was developed by [Your Name/Team Name].

 **Module Development**
-- The **tinycov** module for read coverage analysis was developed by Tazmeen Gill.
+- The **tinycov** (Matthey-Doret, C. (2025).
+Cmdoret/tinycov [Python]. https://github.com/cmdoret/tinycov) module for read coverage analysis was developed by Tazmeen Gill.

 ## Citations